Cubanichthys cubensis: Distribution

 Cubanichthys cubensis is endemic species to Cuba where it is predominantly found in the western part of the island becoming more localised in the central parts.
 It has been found as far east as the municipality of Moron, Cuba in Ciego de Avila.

 Habitat and biology

 Cubanichthys cubensis prefers fresh water but can infrequently be found in brackish water.
 They strongly prefer waters with thick vegetation consisting of macrophytes or algae plants and where they show a preference for open sunny areas.
 The spawning period lasts for several days during which the females can lay up to 10 eggs a day, laying each egg individually and placing them on a plant.
 The eggs are relatively large in size, measuring 1.4 mm in diameter, transparent and adhesive.
-Sometimes a female with be seen with some eggs hanging from her urogenital paplliae but she soon rubs the eggs off onto water plants.
-It has been described a larvivorous and a large part of this species' dietconsists of the larvae of mosquitoes.
+Sometimes a female will be seen with some eggs hanging from her urogenital paplliae but she soon rubs the eggs off onto water plants.
+It has been described a larvivorous and a large part of this species' diet consists of the larvae of mosquitoes.